aid4mh/QPrism/README.md

 # QPrism

 ## Overview
-The QPrism Python package serves as a quality assessment toolbox for data collected using collected from sensors in smartphones and wearables (eg. accelerometer, gyroscope, audio and video).
+The QPrism Python package serves as a quality assessment toolbox for data collected using sensors in smartphones and wearables (eg. accelerometer, gyroscope, audio and video).
 The package leverages digital signal and image processing techniques along with machine learning algorithms to assess the quality of sensor data covering data availability, interpretability, noise contamination and consistency.
 QPrism is completely data-driven, requiring no a priori data assumptions or application-specific parameter tuning to generate a comprehensive data quality report.